Performance of an experience

 It’s looking good, it’s probably going to be a winner!
 Since the power forecast is increasing, we can decide whether to funnel more traffic into the likely winner by switching to a supervised 95/5 allocation.

-Case B:
+Case B

-The experiment has a decent amount of visitors and converters, a not-yet significant probability of a downturn (~14%).
-Today it has a low power but it is increasing quickly as we forecast into the future.
+The experiment has a decent amount of visitors and converters, with a not-yet significant probability of a downturn (~14%).
+In this context, downturn refers to a decrease in the performance metric we’re tracking.

-It’s probably a loser.
+It’s likely a loser.
 It might be worth ending early, but if you’re willing to wait a little bit to be sure, you can use the forecast to weigh the opportunity cost of this information alongside the raw cost of the likely-losing metric.

-Case C:
+Case C

 The experiment has a very broad audience, is relatively new, has few visitors and converters, a ~50% probability of an uplift, and a low power (both today and far into the future).